 As an educator, she teaches private drum lessons at 7DrumCity, DC's top rated drum lessons and rehearsal studio, and has led clinics in local schools, studios, and at Strathmore Performing Arts.
 For the last two years, she has been the featured drummer of Strathmore’s “Primary Blues,” an educational performance presented at Strathmore Hall to over 20,000 Montgomery County 5th graders throughout the week.

 When not performing or teaching, Isabelle is active in the DC music scene as an organizer and has been recognized by the Washington Post as a local influencer.
 For the past two years she was a co-organizer of Girls Drum!, a benefit show for Girls Rock!
 DC featuring bands with all female drummers.
 As previous marketing director for 7DrumCity, she organized drum workshops, networking events, and shows, including their grand opening festival that brought over 500 attendees, and helped to establish local media and business partnerships that help put 7DrumCity on the map.
 In June 2018 she started “Southwest Soul Sessions,” a monthly jam session at Pearl Street Warehouse (one of DC’s newer venues at the recently developed wharf).
-Featuring a rotating house band each month, SWSS aims to create a fun and collaborative safe space for musicians of all genres, but especially for women who can often feel isolated in male-dominated jam sessions.
-Musicians that have played at Southwest Soul include members of Chuck Brown band, the Blackbyrds, Black Alley, Jill Scott, Thievery Corporation, and more.
+Featuring a rotating house band each month, SWSS aims to create a fun and collaborative safe space for musicians of all genres.
+Musicians that have played at Southwest Soul include members of Chuck Brown band, Prince’s band, the Blackbyrds, Black Alley, Jill Scott, Thievery Corporation, and more.

-Isabelle has been featured in Washington Life Magazine’s “Young & the Guest List” (print), Tom Tom Magazine (print & digital), Interview Magazine (print & digital), OnTap Magazine (print & digital), Washington City Paper (digital), WPFW’s “School of Thought” radio show, The Working Drummer Podcast, and has been a panelist at several career development events.
-Besides music, she is passionate about women empowerment, gender and racial equality, the DC music scene, and strives to use her musical platform to make change in these areas and empower others, and strives to create music that heals and unites people all over the world.
+Isabelle has been featured in Washington Life Magazine’s “Young & the Guest List” (print), Tom Tom Magazine (print & digital), Interview Magazine (print & digital), OnTap Magazine (print & digital), The Washington Post (digital), Washington City Paper (digital), WPFW’s “School of Thought” radio show, The Working Drummer Podcast, and has been a panelist at several career development events.
+Isabelle is passionate about using her musical platform to inspire and empower others, and strives to create music that heals and unites people all over the world.

 "...unstoppably riveting...with a startlingly personal sound.
 De Leon was jaw-dropping.
 Keep your eye on her."